-During a normal 2-week telescope run for the 2002-2003 data collection period, the strategy was to keep the RA unchanged while offsetting in declination by $\pm 1.2$ degrees each night.
-In addition to this, the RA was chosen based on the location of the anti-solar point and closest proximity to that point possible without being in the shadow of the Earth.
-The data in Figure 19 show, using dots, a snapshot view of where objects are expected to be, given an RA and a DEC.
+During a normal 2-week telescope run, the strategy was to keep the RA unchanged while offsetting in DEC by ± 1.2 degrees each night.
+In addition, the RA was chosen based on the location of the anti-solar point and the closest proximity to that point possible without being in the shadow of the Earth.
+The data in Figure 19 shows, using dots, a snapshot view of where objects are expected to be located given an RA and a DEC.
 These data are a snapshot of DOY 365 for 2003.
 The overall view of the plot will be similar regardless of the day used.
-The near-solid line of dots near $5^{\circ}$ DEC is the location of the GEO belt as seen from CTIO.
-The red squares show the observing location of the telescope for each night in 2002; the blue squares show the locations for 2003.
-There is some overlap of field centers in 2002 and 2003 near $9^{\circ}$ DEC.
+The near-solid line of dots near 5° DEC is the location of the GEO belt as seen from CTIO.
+The red squares show the observing location of the telescope for each night in 2004, the blue squares show the locations for each night in 2005, and the green squares show the locations for each night in 2005, and the green squares show the locations for each night in 2005, and the green state show the location for each night in 2006.
+Overlapping of field locations, which occurred each year, is visible in the graph, especially near 12° and 14° RA.
 Note: The size of the square on the plot does not depict the size of the FOV for the telescope.